tileshq/tiles-notebook/README.md

 # Tiles Notebook

 A new notebook interface for making personal software.
-A local-first, multiplayer enabled MCP client with notebook interface.
+Technicaly it's a local-first MCP client with notebook interface.

 ## Project Structure